Line 3 Scarborough: Replacement with alternate transit

 In 2017, the estimated cost of the one-stop Line 2 extension was $3.35 billion, which increased to $3.9 billion by April 2019.
 On April 10, 2019, Premier Doug Ford announced that the province would revert the extension back to the three-stop proposal at an estimated cost of $5.5 billion with an estimated completion date between 2029 and 2030.
 Line 2 would also receive new subway trains as part of the extension to replace the existing T1-series trains.

+Oxford Properties, the owners of Scarborough Town Centre, funded a pro-subway lobbying group in 2017 before distancing themselves over the controversy.
+They were accused of astroturfing, or pretending to be a citizens group.
+Town Centre was "supportive of the plan, believing it could turn the area into a mixed-use urban destination.

 Replacement bus service

 On April 10, 2019, Ontario premier Doug Ford announced that Line 3 Scarborough would be replaced by a three-stop extension of Line 2 Bloor–Danforth to be completed by 2030.
-However, on December 10, 2020, Toronto mayor John Tory stated that Line 3 was likely to fail and be taken out of service before the Scarborough subway extension was completed, with the failure possibly happening several years before completion.
-At that point, the Line 3 vehicles were 35 years old, a decade past their 25-year life expectancy, and had become unreliable and difficult to maintain, leading to reduced service and frequent service interruptions.
-The TTC was looking into an alternative solution of replacing Line 3 with bus service.
+However, on December 10, 2020, Toronto mayor John Tory stated that Line 3 was likely to fail and be taken out of service before the Scarborough subway extension was completed, possibly several years earlier.
+At that point, the Line 3 vehicles were 35 years old, a decade beyond their original 25-year design life, and had become increasingly unreliable and difficult to maintain.
+The TTC therefore began studying replacement bus service.

-In February 2021, the TTC recommended shutting down Line 3 permanently in 2023 and replacing it with bus service.
-The TTC rejected doing a third overhaul of the line because it would cost $522.4 million and might not improve its reliability.
-The TTC offered two bus replacement options: purchase 60 hybrid buses by 2023 for $374.8 million or reduce the number of spares for maintenance, deferring the purchase of new buses until 2027 to 2030, at a cost of $357.4 million.

-In April 2022, the TTC recommended that the Line 3 right-of-way between Kennedy and Ellesmere stations be converted into a 4 km dedicated busway after the Line 3 closure.
-There would be stops along the right-of-way at Mooregate Avenue / Tara Avenue (approximately halfway between Eglinton Avenue and Lawrence Avenue), Lawrence Avenue East and Ellesmere Road.
-Between the proposed Ellesmere stop and Scarborough Centre station, buses would operate along Ellesmere Road and Brimley Road.
-Midland and McCowan stations, along with the connecting guideway, would be permanently shut down as they were deemed not usable for a busway.
-The busway would operate until the opening of the Line 2 Scarborough subway extension, after which its disposition was not known.